ejp-rd-vp/CDE-semantic-model-implementations/YARRRML_Tools/DEMO2/README.md

 Note that this will output the template to STDOUT, so capture it to a file.
 For everything else to work "correctly" that file should be named
 XXXXXX_yarrrml_template.yaml, and should live in the ./config folder.
 XXXXXX is the 'tag' of the data type (e.g. 'height')

+The "transform.rb" script will run as a demo - using the demo height data in the ./data folder, and the template that is created by the code above.
+Output will appear in the ./data/triples folder.